 When Tony actually called that next Saturday, I was surprised.
 In fact, I’d forgotten all about our conversation at the beach.
 But I was more than happy to meet him and his brother Joey, who said they’d pick me up in front of the Woods, because it sure beat what I was doing, which was nothing.
-I took a shower and put on my navy blue and white polka-dot halter top, faded bell bottoms, tan suede belt, and white Adidas with blue stripes.
+I took a shower and put on my navy blue halter top,the one with the white polka dots, faded bell bottoms, tan suede belt, and white Adidas with blue stripes.
 Of coarse, I added my ‘gang-affiliated’ red, white and blue terrycloth sweatband, lest I run into any of my fellow Top Sixers out for an afternoon cruise.

 After a few minutes, I spot what Tony had described as a ‘silver’ Chevelle driving towards me.
 I guess primer gray is a kind of ‘silver’.
 Joey slowed down and pulled carefully onto the strip of grass and dirt in front of the Woods.
 I look both ways and crossed the street, skirting around the back of the car to the passenger side.
-As I looked in, I see Joey pushing Tony, and he pushing back, and I hear Joey say, in a growly (and I suspect, familiar to Tony) voice: “Get in back, asshole!”but they both stopped short as my bare midriff is framed by the open window (super sexy with dabs of pink calamine lotion from yet another bout of poison ivy).
+As I looked in, Icould see Joey pushing Tony, and Tony pushing back, and I hear Joey say, in a growl ( I suspect this is a familiar tone to Tony) “Get in back, asshole!”but they both stopped short as my bare midriff is framed by the open window (super sexy with dabs of pink calamine lotion from yet another bout of poison ivy).
 Tony scrambled to open the door, then scoots into the back, while I slipped into the front seat.

 Joey blushes, then grins with pride and says ‘Thanks!” and I can tell it’s already the best car to him.
 I turn around and say “Hey!’ to Tony, who smiles and gives me the thumbs up sign.
 We sit there for a minute, no one saying anything.
 “Welp….where are we going?”
-I ask, anxious to get a move on, and verbally dancing to cover up the tension and any signs of it being awkward, since I can’t take being uncomfortable in silence.
+I ask, anxious to get a move on, and verbally dancing to cover up the tension and any signs of it being awkward, since I can’t deal with uncomfortable silence.
 It’s too raw, too real.
-I also want to leave before I’m spotted ‘in a car’, as I’m (technically) forbidden to drive in cars with my friends yet, though mustn’t we all agree that as far as that goes, you can’t un-ringing a bell?
+I also want to leave before I’m spotted ‘in a car’, as I’m (technically) forbidden to drive in cars yet, though mustn’t we all agree that as far as that goes, the train left the station a long time ago?

 “Where do you wanna go?” asks Joey, which I take as a good sign.
 A team player.
 I quickly look him over and decide he’s pretty cute.
 His hair is in a neat white-boy ‘fro, and he’s wearing a Stones Tongue t-shirt and jeans.
-This is somewhat problematic, as music wise- this tells me nothing.
+This, though is somewhat problematic, as music wise- it tells me nothing.
 The Rolling Stones in the 70′s are the kind of jumping off point that can land you anywhere.
-Joey could be into Black Sabbath, Loggins and Messina, or Bread for all I know.
+Joey could be into Black Sabbath, Loggins and Messina, or the Dead for all I know.
 And only one of the three is acceptable.
-Still, it beats Tony’s iron-on transfer t-shirt: two cartoon frogs underneath which reads: “Your Pad Or Mine’ with little green hearts above their heads.
+Still, it beats Tony’s iron-on transfer t-shirt: two cartoon frogs underneath which reads: “Your Pad Or Mine’ (no question mark) with little green hearts above their heads.
 I know one of the frogs is a girl, because she has on lipstick and mascara.
 If the lilly-pad’s a rockin’, don’t come a knockin?

 Joey joins us again, and asks me if I want anything from the vending machine.
 Nah.
 We lean up against the wall, and watch various games in progress.
 I like that Joey’s taller than me, so that also gets an invisible thumbs up.
 At 5’9, you’d be surprised at how few guys are even close to my height, especially at 14 years old.
 The jukebox plays ‘Pick Up The Pieces’ and the mood gets funky.
 Well- as funky as a room full of white people can get, anyway.
 I see that guy again- the one who looks like the singer in Pink Floyd, the one with the suede fringed jacket who has the chopper right out of ‘Easy Rider’.
 He stands to the side of one of the tables, holding a pool cue by his side, waiting to take a shot.
 He looks me in the eye, winks and smiles.
 I smile back, then avert my eyes and blush.